 What does each one do?

-Cap Shrouds – Run from the masthead (or near the top of the mast) down to the outboard chainplates; they control side-to-side (lateral) movement of the mast and help support the upper mast section.
+Cap Shrouds – Run from the masthead (or near the top of the mast) down to the outboard chainplates; they control side-to-side (lateral) movement of the mast, help support the upper mast section and help build forestay tension.

 Lower Shrouds – Attach lower on the mast and run to the chainplates; they provide critical support to the mid and lower section of the mast, preventing inward or aft flexing (pumping) under load.
 They also offer additional stability when sailing with reefs in, as the mainsail’s center of effort shifts lower, concentrating compression and bending loads further down the mast.